Shulamit-Nahon/CVParser-Backend/README.md

 - Allows removal of applicant records from the database.

+## Database and Data Modeling Approach

+### Rationale for Choosing Schema-Less Approach

+Given the requirements of the project, a schema-less approach using MongoDB is more appropriate for the following reasons:

+#### Flexibility
+- **Evolving CV Formats**: Allows the system to adapt to varying CV formats without requiring significant changes to the database schema.
+- **Dynamic Fields**: New fields can be easily added as needed without schema alterations.

+#### Development Speed
+- **Rapid Prototyping**: Faster development and iteration since changes to the data model do not require schema migrations.

+#### Scalability
+- **Handling Large Volumes**: MongoDB scales horizontally, making it suitable for handling a growing number of CVs and associated data.

+#### Data Variety
+- **Unstructured Data**: Capable of storing unstructured or semi-structured data, common in CVs with various text formats and sections.

+In conclusion, while a schema-based approach offers strong data integrity and support for complex relationships, the flexibility and scalability of a schema-less approach make it a better fit for this project, where data formats are not uniform and can evolve over time.

 ## API Endpoints

 - **POST /api/applicants**: Upload and parse a new CV